Share

 3. Add a caption that highlights more about your product

-Besides crediting the customer, you can use the caption to share more about the product used in the video and its features and benefits.
+Besides crediting the customer, you can use the caption to share more about the product used in the video, talking about its features and benefits.
 This additional context can help viewers understand your product better and even convince them to learn more about it.

-Don’t forget also to name the product within the caption so shoppers can easily find it in your store.
+Don’t forget to also name the product within the caption so that shoppers can easily find it in your store.

-4. Reply to comments made on the post
+4. Reply back to comments made on the post

 Once you've shared the video, actively engage with the comments, replying to your audience.
 By engaging with your viewers, you build a better rapport with your audience and make your followers eager to continue engaging with your posts.
 This way, you can organically build a community.